jtcho/PersonalFinance/README.md

 Make sure that you have a local `Python 3.4` virtual environment set up and activated.

-Then, run `pip install -r requirements.txt`.
+Then, run the setup script `dev-tools/setup_dev_env.sh`.

+For database setup, you can run `dev-tools/reinit_db.py`.

-You can run `main.py` for an example.
+If all goes well, you can run `main.py` for an example.

 ### Flake8/Mypy